All About the Expo

 THE EXPO:

-The Hawaii Buildings, Facilities & Property Management Expo provides a convenient and efficient showcase for the products, services and equipment utilized by owners, managers and operations personnel from Hawaii’s buildings, facilities and property management firms Although as many as 20 or more free industry seminars are offered, the primary objective of the Expo is to bring industry-related professionals with purchasing authority or influence together with suppliers and contractors for an effective business and trade environment in the exhibit hall for all exhibitors and attendees.
+The Hawaii Buildings, Facilities & Property Management Expo provides a convenient and efficient showcase for the products, services and equipment utilized by owners, managers and operations personnel from Hawaii’s buildings, facilities and property management firms.
+Although as many as 20 or more free industry seminars are offered, the primary objective of the Expo is to bring industry-related professionals with purchasing authority or influence together with suppliers and contractors for an effective and efficient business trade environment for everyone on the exhibit hall floor.

 SCHEDULE:

-The 14th Annual Hawaii Buildings, Facilities & Property Management Expo is scheduled Wed.
-March 8th and Thur.
-March 9th, 2023 from 9:00 am to 4:00 pm daily at the Neal Blaisdell Center in Honolulu.
+The 18th Annual Hawaii Buildings, Facilities & Property Management Expo is scheduled on Wed.
+March 4th and Thur.
+March 5th, 2026 from 9:00 am to 4:00 pm daily at the Neal Blaisdell Center in Honolulu.
 Exhibitors may set up their displays from 8:00 am to 6:00 pm on Tues.
-March 7th and from 7:00 am to 8:30 am on Wed.
-March 8th.
-Exhibits dismantling begins at 4:15 pm on Thur.
-March 9th and must be completed by 9:00 pm.
+March 3rd and from 7:00 am to 8:30 am on Wed.
+March 4th.
+Exhibits dismantling begins at 4:10 pm on Thur.
+March 5th and must be completed by 9:00 pm.
+The dismantling of exhibits is from 4:10 pm to 9:00 pm on Thur.
+March 5th.

 THE MARKET:

-They represented apartment buildings, architects, attractions, colleges, condominium AOAO’s, contractors, country clubs, culture & arts facilities, department stores, entertainment complexes, financial institutions, foodservice operations, golf courses, government buildings, hospitals & clinics, hotels, housing authorities, industrial complexes, interior designers, office buildings, parks, police stations, property managers, public utilities, recreational & sports facilities, real estate brokers, religious facilities, residential buildings, retirement homes, schools, shopping malls, supermarkets, transportation hubs, warehouses and more….
+2,470 attended over the two days of the 2024 Expo.
+They represented apartment buildings, architects, attractions, banks, car dealers, churches, colleges, condominiums, contractors, country clubs, culture & art, department stores, entertainment complexes, engineering, financial institutions, franchise operators, golf courses, government building maintenance, hospitals, hotels, industrial plants, museums, office buildings, parking lots, parks, property management, public utilities, security & safety, real estate brokers, retirement homes, schools, shopping centers, supermarkets, transportation hubs, warehouses and more….

 EXHIBITS: